-- (1) Initial EMSP qualifications are: - (a) The license candidate shall be 18 years of age within one year of the course completion date of the entry level course. - (b) The license candidate shall meet the essential functions of an EMSP as outlined in the Functional Job Analysis.
-The Functional Job Analysis was developed and adopted for the State examination accommodations to meet the requirements of the Americans with Disabilities Act ("ADA").
+(1) Initial EMSP qualifications are:

+(a) The license candidate shall be 18 years of age within one year of the course completion date of the entry level course.
+Candidate must be a high school graduate or have a GED equivalent. (b) The license candidate shall meet the essential functions of an EMSP as outlined in the Functional Job Analysis.
+The Functional Job Analysis was developed and adopted for the State examination accommodations to meet the requirements of the Americans with Disabilities Act (ADA.)
 A copy of these functions may be reviewed in the U.S. Department of Transportation, National Highway Traffic Safety Administration's Emergency Medical Technician: EMT, National Standard Curriculum: Appendix A.

-- (c) The license candidate shall disclose any felony convictions during enrollment procedures and gain clearance through the OEMS&T prior to beginning any classes. - (2) The licensure candidate shall complete the current National Standard Curriculum approved by the Board.
-Author: Dennis Blair Statutory Authority: Code of Ala.
+(c) The license candidate shall disclose any convictions during enrollment procedures and gain clearance through the OEMS prior to beginning any classes.

+(2) The license candidate shall complete the current National Standard Curriculum approved by the Board.
+Authors: William Crawford, M.D., and Stephen Wilson Statutory Authority: Code of Ala.
 1975, §22-18-1, et seq.
-History: New Rule:Filed September 20, 1996; effective October 24, 1996.
+History: New Rule: Filed September 20, 1996; effective October 24, 1996.
 Amended: Filed March 20, 2001; effective April 24, 2001.
 Repealed and New Rule: December 17, 2007; effective January 21, 2008.
 Repealed and New Rule: Filed April 20, 2011; effective May 25, 2011.
 Ed.
 Note: Rule 420-2-1-.17 was repealed as per certification Filed March 20, 2001; effective April 24, 2001.
-As a result of this Rule 420-2-1-.21 was renumbered to 420-2-1-.20.
+As a result of this, Rule 420-2-1-.21 was renumbered to 420-2-1-.20.
+Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.